cypress-io/cypress-example-kitchensink/README.md

 ### 1. Fork this repo

-If you want to experiment with running this project in Continous Integration, you'll need to [fork](https://github.com/cypress-io/cypress-example-kitchensink#fork-destination-box) it first.
+If you want to experiment with running this project in Continuous Integration, you'll need to [fork](https://github.com/cypress-io/cypress-example-kitchensink#fork-destination-box) it first.

 After forking this project in `Github`, run these commands: